Topics Map > Frequently Asked Questions > Migration

 - If the email address does not end in 'wisc.edu', this issue will be present.

-- If the meeting is scheduled by someone with a 'wisc.edu' address, check for the user here: How to find out which system a user exists in.
-If they exist in Office 365, the meeting will display correctly.
+- If the meeting is scheduled by someone with a 'wisc.edu' address, the meeting will display correctly.
 However, if they exist in an external system, the meeting will be an hour behind.

 What is being done to correct this?